 Months of entry

-Over the last two decades there has been an explosion of interest in brain sciences across academia, industry and the media.
+Over the last two decades there has been an explosion of interest in brain science across academia, industry and the media.
 The integration of cognitive brain imaging with neuroscience will play a central part in discovering how the brain functions in health and disease in the 21st century, as illustrated by the Human Brain Project in Europe and The Brain Initiative in the USA.
-The taught master in Brain Sciences will help you gain interdisciplinary knowledge “from molecules to mind” and enable you to develop research skills in cognitive brain imaging, fundamental neuroscience and brain disorders.
+The taught Brain Sciences Degree will help you gain interdisciplinary knowledge “from molecules to mind” and enable you to develop research skills in cognitive brain imaging, fundamental neuroscience and brain disorders.

-- You will study in an Institute that strives to understand the brain at multiple levels of function, from cells to cognition using approaches ranging from molecular, cellular and systems level investigations to brain imaging of human behaviour and cog
+- You will study the Brain Science Degree in an Institute that strives to understand the brain at multiple levels of function, from cells to cognition using approaches ranging from molecular, cellular and systems level investigations to brain imaging o

 - Lectures will be given by staff who are international research leaders and who publish cutting edge research at the forefront of brain sciences.